How to Get Your Washington D.C. Real Estate License

 How to Get a Washington DC Commercial Real Estate License?

 To sell commercial real estate in Washington DC, a standard Salesperson or Broker license is all that you need.
 There is no specific “commercial real estate license”.
-If you wish to take on a career selling specifically commercial real estate, choose a broker that handles the types of deals that you want to be a part of.
+If you wish to take on a career selling specifically commercial real estate, work with a licensed real estate broker that handles commercial real estate business.

 Are There any Real Estate Jobs Open Around Me?